Gordon's Garden Tomb

 2. The evidence is overwhelming that it is not the authentic site of Golgotha, but it does provide a serene setting in a garden-like place where many go to meditate and reflect upon the death, burial, and resurrection of Christ.

-3. It is considered by some to be the location of Golgotha, but again, the evidence clearly points to the Church of the Holy Sepulchre as the true site (see below for why).
+3. Some consider it the location of Golgotha, but again, the evidence clearly points to the Church of the Holy Sepulchre as the true site (see below for why).

 Historical Background